AndreasG11/MAE224/Example-1-:-Read-and-Write-Pins.md

 ![](https://github.com/mkfu/MAE224/blob/master/images/ex1result.png)

 ##Let's break down what the code means
 The first three lines are the most important.
 We can instantiate a new Photon object that will have all of the information it needs to interact with our physical Photon.
-The two pieces of information that we need are the authorization token and the name of the Photon.
+The two pieces of information that we need are the access token and the name of the Photon.
 ```matlab
 atoken = 'abc123'; %YOUR ACCESS TOKEN HERE
 core =  'class1'; %YOUR PHOTON ID OR NAME HERE